 Figure 9-1002b – EHT Operation Parameters field format

-The Basic EHT-MCS And NSS Set field indicates the EHT-MCSs for each number of spatial streams in EHT PPDUs that are supported by all EHT STAs in the BSS (including IBSS and MBSS) in transmit and receive.
-The Basic EHT-MCS And NSS Set field is defined in Figure 9-1002a (EHT Operation element format).
+[#11513]

-The EHT Operation Information Present subfield is set to 1 if the EHT Operation Information field is present and set to 0 otherwise.
-The EHT Operation Information Present subfield is set to 1 if the channel width indicated in an HT Operation, VHT Operation, or HE Operation element that is present in the same Management frame is different from the Channel Width field indicated in the EHT Operation Information field.
+The EHT Operation Information Present subfield is set to 1 if the EHT Operation Information field is present and set to 0 otherwise. [#10808] [#11858]The EHT Operation Information Present subfield is set as described in 35.16.1 (Basic EHT BSS operation).

-The Disabled Subchannel Bitmap Present subfield is set to 1 if the Disabled Subchannel Bitmap field is present and set to 0 otherwise.
-The Disabled Subchannel Bitmap Present subfield is valid only when the HT Operation Information Present subfield is set to 1.
+The Disabled Subchannel Bitmap Present subfield is set to 1 if the Disabled Subchannel Bitmap field is present and set to 0 otherwise. [#11859]The Disabled Subchannel Bitmap Present subfield is reserved if the [#10991]EHT Operation Information Present subfield is set to 0.

 The EHT Default PE Duration subfield is set to 1 to indicate that the PE field duration for an EHT TB PPDU solicited by a TRS Control subfield is 20 μs and set to 0 to indicate that the PE field duration is the same as that indicated in the HE Operation Parameters field in the HE Operation element.

-The Group Addressed BU Indication Limit subfield indicates whether there is a limit on the number of bits to indicate the presence of buffered group addressed frames of all other APs affiliated with the same AP MLDs as all nontransmitted BSSIDs in a multiple BSSID set in the TIM element or not.
+The Group Addressed BU Indication Limit subfield indicates whether there is a limit on the number of bits [#12970]that indicates the presence of buffered group addressed frames of all other APs affiliated with the same AP MLDs as all nontransmitted BSSIDs in a multiple BSSID set in the TIM element or not.

 The Group Addressed BU Indication Limit subfield is set to 0 if one of the conditions is met: